 “In all actions hereafter brought… for negligence resulting in personal injuries or wrongful death, or [property damage], contributory negligence shall not bar a recovery, unless any negligence of the [plaintiff] is of greater degree than any negligence of the [defendant], or unless any negligence of the [plaintiff] is of greater degree than the combined negligence of any [defendants].”In everyday language, this statute says that a plaintiff’s contribution to his or her own accident won’t necessarily prevent him or her from obtaining compensation (“shall not bar a recovery”), as long as the plaintiff had a lesser degree of fault than the defendant.
 If Oklahoma was a pure contributory negligence state, recovery could be barred even if the defendant was 99% at fault for the accident.The reduction of damages to reflect partial fault is provided by Okla.
 Stat.
 Ann.
 Tit.
 23 § 14, which states the following:

 “Where… contributory negligence is shown on the part of the [plaintiff], the amount of the recovery shall be diminished in proportion to [the plaintiff’s] contributory negligence.”

 - The defendant had a duty of care toward the plaintiff.
-Proving this element in car accident cases is fairly straightforward, because all drivers have a duty of care toward all other drivers.
-All motorists are obligated to obey traffic laws in order to reduce the risk of foreseeable deaths or injuries – in short, to drive safely.
+Proving this element in car accident cases is fairly straightforward because all drivers have a duty of care toward all other drivers.
+All motorists must obey traffic laws to reduce the risk of foreseeable deaths or injuries – in short, to drive safely.

 - The defendant’s breach of duty resulted in personal injury, property damage, and/or wrongful death.
 This element is known as “causation.”
-Both actual causation and proximate (legal) causation must be proven by the plaintiff.
+The plaintiff must prove both actual causation and proximate (legal) causation.

-- The plaintiff suffered actual physical or emotional injuries and/or property damage as a result.
+- The plaintiff suffered physical or emotional injuries and/or property damage.
 This element is known as “damages.”